Matthew Brace braves the frozen expanses of Norway and Iceland in mid-winter on a romantic Arctic odyssey in search of the Northern Lights.

 Chasing the Northern Lights in Iceland

 It was a wrench leaving Hav Og Fjell but we had more excitement to come on the second part of our Arctic odyssey, as we flew across the Norwegian Sea to Iceland and headed inland from the capital, Reykjavik, to the rift valley of Thingvellir.
 This is one of only a few places in the world where you can witness two major tectonic plates (in this case, Eurasia and North America) emerging from the earth and tearing apart from each other.
 All other so-called divergent zones on land are elsewhere in Iceland and in the Great Rift Valley in Africa – the rest are under the oceans.

 Don’t expect fireworks and lava flows, however, because the pace of separation is glacial, but it’s still thrilling to stand on this geologically powerful spot.
 It’s difficult to get a sense of the breadth of the valley from the ground and impossible to know where Eurasia ends and North America begins so forget the geology and instead take a picnic and find a good vantage point on Highway 36 as it climbs the eastern slopes of the valley.
 There are some parking places and you can explore (carefully!) the amazing split rocks and chasms.

-On previous trips to Iceland we’ve always driven back to Reykjavik in the evening but this time we were booked at a new and fabulous Design Hotel on the edge of the rift valley, called Ion.
+On previous trips to Iceland we’ve always driven back to Reykjavik in the evening but this time we were booked at a fabulous Design Hotel on the edge of the rift valley, called Ion Adventure Hotel.
 Iceland is famous for its amazing design and the hotel is a perfect example of imaginative architecture in a challenging environment.

 The hotel reaches out from the base of an ancient lava cliff, its weight carried on steel and concrete pillars.
 At the far end is a glass box, which houses the Northern Lights Bar and hovers above the hotel’s spa and its outdoor hot-spring pool.